 \ourParagraph{Feature space reduction.} In deep networks, an overly large feature space can exhaust memory, increase training time, or even make learning tasks harder.
 Researchers have explored methods to reduce the feature space by pruning whole convolutional filters \cite{DBLP:journals/corr/LiKDSG16,Luo_2017_ICCV,DBLP:journals/corr/MolchanovTKAK16}.
 In our method, we focus mostly on reducing the input feature space because the dimension of the program trace can be large.
 We use a method similar to that of Molchanov~\etal~\shortcite{DBLP:journals/corr/abs-1906-10771} to evaluate the importance of each trace input and show a trade-off between the runtime and visual fidelity as we change our feature reduction strategies.
 Our experimental results suggest that without prior execution or learning, we could find no subsampling strategy that consistently outperforms a simple uniform subsampling.
 However, if the shader is allowed the overhead of learning a model over the full program trace, we can select important trace features from the learned model.

 \ourParagraph{Remove sampling noise.} One of our applications addresses Monte Carlo noise reduction in low-budget rendering.
 One strategy for low-noise rendering involved carefully distributing the samples, see Zwicker \etal~\shortcite{zwicker2015recent} for a survey.
-Another method uses symbolic compilation techniques to analytically approximate the integral that produces the smoothed shader~\cite{dorn2015towards,DBLP:journals/cgf/YangB18}, but is hard to scale to complicated shaders such as the ones shown in \fig{fig:teaser}.
+Another method uses symbolic compilation techniques to analytically approximate the integral that produces the smoothed shader~\cite{dorn2015towards,DBLP:journals/cgf/YangB18}, but is hard to scale to complicated shaders such as the one shown in \fig{fig:teaser}.
 On the other hand, learning-based algorithms train regressors such as neural networks to predict the rendering.
-The input to networks are usually augmented with auxiliary features~\cite{Chaitanya,vogels2018denoising}.
+The input to networks are usually augmented with auxiliary features~\cite{Chaitanya,vogels2018denoising,gharbi2019sample}.
 Unlike previous work, our approach gathers customized information per shader, and is orthogonal to learning-based denoising network design in the sense that it can be combined with an existing network.